auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

     "feature" optional: Feature affected by the issue; e.g. Achievements, Stories, Leaderboards.
 Must be a value sent by the shakira/features endpoint.
 This is required for Shakira clients, and is used to determine whether to post to Slack, Jira or both.
 For example, if the value is "Visual polish", we create a Jira and post to the #visual-polish slack channel.
     "slackChannel" optional: e.g. #visual-polish.
 If this is set, override the feature and post in this channel.
 This should not be included by Shakira clients, and is intended for posting Jeeves issues to slack from the Jeeves web interface.
     "relatedJiraTicket" optional: e.g. "DEL-1773".
 If this is set and the given ticket is valid, the issues will be linked.
 If linked successfully Jira Automation will not post this bug to slack.
-    "preRelease" optional: Boolean; Should be "True" if reporting from TestFlight or Android pre-release build.
-Default value is "False".
+    "preRelease" optional: Boolean; Should be true if reporting from TestFlight or Android pre-release build.
+Default value is false.
-    "releaseBlocker" optional: Boolean; If set to "True", adds the "rc-blocker" label.
-Default value is "False" }
+    "releaseBlocker" optional: Boolean; If set to true, adds the "rc-blocker" label.
+Default value is false }
 ```